A father and son are both indicted on murder charges in a mass school shooting in Georgia

-ATLANTA (AP) — A Georgia grand jury indicted both a father and son on murder charges Thursday in a mass shooting at Apalachee High School in Winder.
+ATLANTA (AP) — A grand jury indicted both a father and son on murder charges Thursday in a mass shooting at Apalachee High School in Winder, Georgia.

-Georgia media outlets reported that the Barrow County grand jury meeting in Winder indicted 14-year-old Colt Gray on Thursday on a total of 55 counts including four counts of malice murder, four counts of felony murder, plus aggravated assault and cruelty to children.
-His father, Colin Gray, faces 29 counts including second-degree murder, involuntary manslaughter and reckless conduct.
+Georgia media outlets reported that the Barrow County grand jury meeting in Winder indicted 14-year-old Colt Gray on a total of 55 counts, including four counts of malice murder, four counts of felony murder, plus aggravated assault and cruelty to children.
+Grand jurors formally charged his father, Colin Gray, with 29 counts, including second-degree murder, involuntary manslaughter and reckless conduct.

 Deputy court clerk Missy Headrick confirmed that Colin and Colt Gray had been indicted in separate indictments.
 She said the clerk’s office had not yet processed the indictments and that the documents likely wouldn’t be available to the public until Friday.

-Investigators testified Wednesday during a preliminary hearing for Colin Gray that Colt Gray carried a semiautomatic assault-style rifle on the school bus that morning, with the barrel sticking out of his book bag, wrapped up in a poster board.
+Investigators testified Wednesday during a preliminary hearing for Colin Gray that Colt Gray carried a semiautomatic assault-style rifle on the school bus on Sept.
+4, with the barrel sticking out of his book bag, wrapped up in a poster board.
 They say the boy left his second-period class and emerged from a bathroom with the rifle before shooting people in a classroom and hallways.

 The shooting killed teachers Richard Aspinwall, 39, and Cristina Irimie, 53, and students Mason Schermerhorn and Christian Angulo, both 14.
 Another teacher and eight more students were wounded, seven of them hit by gunfire.

 Investigators have said the teenager carefully plotted the shooting at the 1,900-student high school northeast of Atlanta.
-A Georgia Bureau of Investigation agent testified that the boy left a notebook in his classroom with step-by-step handwritten instructions to prepare for the shooting.
-It included a diagram of his second-period classroom and his estimate that he could kill as many as 26 people and wound as many as 13 others, writing that he'd be “surprised if I make it this far.”
+A Georgia Bureau of Investigation agent testified that the boy left a notebook in his classroom with step-by-step handwritten instructions to prepare for the assault.
+It included a diagram of his second-period classroom and his estimate that he could kill as many as 26 people and wound as many as 13 others.
+"Surprised if I make it this far,” the boy wrote.

 There had long been signs that Colt Gray was troubled.

-Colt’s mother Marcee Gray, who lived separately, told investigators that she had argued with Colin Gray asking him to secure his guns and restrict Colt’s access in August.
-Instead, he bought the boy ammunition, a gun sight and other shooting accessories, records show.
+Colt’s mother, Marcee Gray, who lives separately, told investigators that she had argued with Colin Gray in August, asking him to secure his guns and restrict Colt’s access.
+Instead, over time, he bought the boy ammunition, a gun sight and other shooting accessories, records show.

 Colin Gray's indictment is the latest example of prosecutors holding parents responsible for their children's actions in school shootings.
 Michigan parents Jennifer and James Crumbley, the first to be convicted in a U.S. mass school shooting, were sentenced to at least 10 years in prison for not securing a firearm at home and acting indifferently to signs of their son's deteriorating mental health before he killed four students in 2021.